Digiplexis 'Firecracker'

 Impressive and abundant.

-Towers of tangerine to gold and rose florets that last the distance.
-It is a little more compact than other Digiplexis with a different Digitalis lineage.
+These towers of tangerine, gold and rose florets really last the distance.
+Digiplexis ‘Firecracker’ is more compact than other Digiplexis with as it has a different Digitalis lineage.

-Show stopping colour with impressive upright stems of bold blooms.
-Unlike most Foxgloves which come and go within six weeks, Illumination Foxgloves can flower for up to an incredible six months and they are multi branched so you are getting more flowers than ever.
-The iridescent flowers are self cleaning and endure over two seasons.
-Oh and the plant will last for many years.
+You will enjoy show stopping colour with impressive upright stems of bold blooms.
+Unlike most Foxgloves which come and go within around six weeks, Digiplexis can flower for up to an incredible six months and they are multi branched so you are getting more flowers than ever.
+These plants can easily perennialise and last for many years.

 Digiplexis look best grouped toward the middle or back of a bed, where their tall towers of blossoms add beautiful colour and vertical interest.
-In the Dandenongs they remain evergreen and low growing foliage rosettes are rather handsome.
-And they flowered from November to April.
+In the Dandenongs they remain evergreen and their low growing foliage rosettes are rather handsome.
+For us they flower from November to April.

-Plant into well drained soil and keep moist in active growth.
+Plant into moderately fertile to humus rich, well drained soil and keep moist in active growth.
 Remove spent flowers to encourage more blooms.

 Supplied as: Pots